apioo/psx-api-bundle/README.md

 be able to parse the routes, and second your route has to specify a concrete HTTP method filter, since the SDK generator needs a concrete HTTP method for every endpoint.

+Basically the bundle only registers the following classes:

+* `PSX\ApiBundle\ArgumentResolver\ValueResolver`
-Basically this bundle only registers a `ControllerArgumentsListener` to parse the attributes and a `SerializeResponseListener` to transform the response of the controller.
+  * To parse the attributes of each argument and transform the incoming value
+* `PSX\ApiBundle\EventListener\SerializeResponseListener`
+  * To transform the response of the controller
+* `PSX\ApiBundle\EventListener\ExceptionResponseListener`
+  * To transform the exception response

 ## Community